 C4 has raised a whopping $73 million Series A from an interesting mix of backers: a group of angel investors, pharmaceutical companies, and even the owner of the New England Patriots.
 Cobro Ventures, an investment firm formed by tech entrepreneur Marc Cohen and his brother Alain, is leading the round, and is joined by The Kraft Group (the holding company formed by Patriots owner Robert Kraft), Cormorant Asset Management, some unnamed angel investors, New York private equity firm EG Capital, and pharmaceutical giants Roche and Novartis.

-The goal is become a large-scale developer of drugs that harness the ubiquitin-proteasome system (UPS), a sort of garbage disposal system cells use to identify and rid themselves of unwanted proteins.
+The goal is to become a large-scale developer of drugs that harness the ubiquitin-proteasome system (UPS), a sort of garbage disposal system cells use to identify and rid themselves of unwanted proteins.